Accursed Mountains: Flora

 The vegetation of the Accursed Mountains is among the richest on the Balkan Peninsula and one of the main central European regions for flora.
 To date, 1,611 wild plants have been described in the Albanian part alone.
 As of 2013 50 flora species are endemic, sub-endemic and endangered plant species.
 The southern edge of mountains have a sub-Mediterranean character.
 Various evergreen bushes are found in the deepest valleys of the canyons and sunny slopes, and in the higher valleys deciduous Shibljak shrubs are common.
 In the mountains over 100 medicinal herbs are found, including species of the genus Primula, Satureja and Sideritis.
 Because of its altitude and its favored habitat, the range is one of the centers of arcto-alpine relict flora of the Balkan Peninsula.
 Out of 77 arcto-alpine species of former glacial flora on the Balkan Peninsula, a little over 50 species can be found in the Accursed Mountains.

 The levels of vegetation in the Accursed Mountains meet the alpine level, from upland valleys through the montane mountain stage on forest-free alpine and subalpine mats and subnivale tundra caused by permafrost in vast heaps of rubble with raw soils.
 A real snow level is not widely spread, although in the high altitudes snow and fern fields can also keep during the summer on four very small glaciers at high altitudes, the highest one found in the shade of Jezerca.

 Beech, fir and silicate spruce forests dominate the mountain areas.
 Rarely, however, the Northern Europe species are found, typically the Scots pine (Pinus sylvestris).
 The drought-resistant Mediterranean-sized black pine (Pinus nigra) is also common.
 Aspens (Populus tremula) grow in damp sites alongside mountain maple (Acer pseudoplatanus) and Norway spruce (Picea abies).
 The Accursed Mountains are one of the southernmost areas where spruce grow in Europe.
-The "combat zones" of the forest are formed with dense thickets of mountain pine (Pinus mugos).
+The "combat zones" of the forest are formed with dense thickets of mountain pine (Pinus mugo.
 Conifers like the snakeskin pine (Pinus heldreichii) are on carbonate rocks and the Macedonian pine (Pinus peuce) of silicates are typical elements of the endemic Balkan flora.